Religious views on same-sex marriage: Christian biblical scholarship

 According to Daniel A. Helminiak, the Bible may be interpreted literally or within historical-cultural context.
-More literal readings of the Bible condem homosexuality (and, by extension, gay marriage).
+More literal readings of the Bible condemn homosexuality (and, by extension, gay marriage).
 Read in cultural context, the Bible "was not addressing our current questions about sexual ethics and does not condemn gay sex [or gay marriage]s as we understand it today."
 Helminiak argues that Biblical passages said to be against homosexuality (and same-sex marriages) do not actually say anything against gay and lesbian sexual relationships or identity.
 "The sin of Sodom was inhospitality, not homosexuality.
 Jude condemns sex with angels, not sex between two men.
 Not a single Bible text indisputably refers to lesbian sex. [...] there follows no valid conclusion whatsoever about homosexuality.
 Biblical figures [...] may well have been involved in homogenital relationships, seen as part of God's plan.
 And Jesus himself said nothing at all about homosexuality, not even when face to face with a man in a gay relationship."
 It has been argued that the Bible was written for a world unlike our own, and that Monogamy, for example, only became the norm in the Christian world in the last 150 years or so.
 Lisa Miller also argues for a move beyond literalism.
 However, Miller argues that the Bible supports the idea of monogamous relationships, including gay marriage.
 Robin Kar argues that same-sex marriage is partly the result of certain religious and spiritual developments within Judeo-Christian society, which led to love-based marriages in the West.
 Hence, there are now religious reasons for Christians to support "transformative" marriage for all people and to dispense with the assumption that same-sex marriage reflects encroaching secularism.